 AWARDS AND DISTINCTIONS

-Ana Ines King most recently received The Bridge Builder in the Arts award from the Virginia Hispanic Chamber of Commerce in October 2015.
-As 2016 approaches, the Library of Virginia will be recognizing and celebrating women's accomplishments in all walks of life with the annual Virginia Women in History program.
+Ana Ines King received The Bridge Builder in the Arts award from the Virginia Hispanic Chamber of Commerce in October 2015.
+In 2016, the Library of Virginia recognized and celebrated women's accomplishments in all walks of life with the annual Virginia Women in History program.
 This program honors eight women, past and present, who developed new approaches to old problems, strove for excellence based on the courage of their convictions, and initiated changes in their communities, state, and nation that continue to affect our lives today.
-Ana Ines King was chosen as one of the eight honorees for 2016.
+Ana Ines King was chosen as one of the eight honorees.
+In 2017, Ms. King received Style Weekly's Women in the Arts Award.

 From the passionate fury of flamenco to tango’s forbidden heat, the polished elegance of classical ballet to the earthen power of modern dance, the Latin Ballet of Virginia uses the expressive beauty of movement to weave the tales and traditions that are the heart and soul of Hispanic culture.
 The Latin Ballet of Virginia (LBV) combines technical excellence with a soulful depth of emotion and an unwavering commitment to education, diversity and accessibility.